ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/index.md

     post questions about material from lecture or past assignments!
-  - All of the examples in the open collaboration section above would be academic integrity violations on a closed collaboration assignment
+  - All of the examples in the open collaboration section above would be academic integrity violations on a closed collaboration assignment **except** for using tutorials/LLMs.
+If you use code from tutorials/Stack Overflow/LLMs, cite them as described above.

 Programming assignments will explicitly list whether they are open or closed collaboration.